 Before joining MindMeld, I was at Microsoft for more than than six years, most recently as a Senior Scientist in the Microsoft AI and Research Division.
-As part of the Bing Speech and Language Sciences at Microsoft Silicon Valley, where I work on improving conversational understanding models for our speech-enabled products such as Cortana on Windows / Windows Phone and the Xbox Kinect.
-In my previous roles at Microsoft, I have worked as a Research Engineer in the Bing Natural Language Features Team, headed by Ron Kaplan and as a Software Development Engineer in the Natural Language Group of Microsoft Office.
+As part of the Bing Speech and Language Sciences team in Microsoft Silicon Valley, I worked on improving conversational understanding models for Microsoft's speech-enabled products such as Cortana on Windows / Windows Phone and the Xbox Kinect.
+In my previous roles at Microsoft, I worked as a Research Engineer in the Bing Natural Language Features Team, headed by Ron Kaplan and as a Software Development Engineer in the Natural Language Group of Microsoft Office.